-Handelsbanken Capital Markets, a division of Svenska Handelsbanken AB (publ) (collectively referred to herein as 'SHB') is regulated in Sweden by the Swedish Financial Supervisory Authority, in Norway by the Financial Supervisory Authority of Norway, in Finland by the Financial Supervisory of Finland and in Denmark by the Danish Financial Supervisory Authority.
+Handelsbanken Capital Markets, a division of Svenska Handelsbanken AB (publ) (collectively referred to herein as 'SHB'), is responsible for the preparation of research reports.
+SHB is regulated in Sweden by the Swedish Financial Supervisory Authority, in Norway by the Financial Supervisory Authority of Norway, in Finland by the Financial Supervisory Authority of Finland and in Denmark by the Danish Financial Supervisory Authority.
+All research reports are prepared from trade and statistical services and other information that SHB considers to be reliable.
+SHB has not independently verified such information

-In no event will SHB or any of its affiliates, their officers, directors or employees be liable to any person for any direct, indirect, special or consequential damages arising out of any use of the information contained in this marketing material, including without limitation any lost profits even if SHB is expressly advised of the possibility or likelihood of such damages.
+In no event will SHB or any of its affiliates, their officers, directors or employees be liable to any person for any direct, indirect, special or consequential damages arising out of any use of the information contained in the research reports, including without limitation any lost profits even if SHB is expressly advised of the possibility or likelihood of such damages.